Is affiliate marketing legitimate?

 In the next part, you will learn how to spot a scam that masquerades as affiliate marketing.
 And how to avoid them.

-03 common scam scheme in the name of Affiliate Marketing
+03 Common Scams in Affiliate Marketing

 1. Get-rich-quick schemes